WolframResearch/codeformatter/docs/airiness.md

 # Airiness

 airiness == -1

-newlines are removed from comments
+newlines in comments are deleted

-airiness < -0.85
+airiness <= -0.85

-all stay on single line:
-Module
-If
-Switch
-Which
-For
+newlines between commas are deleted newlines in scoping constructs are deleted

-airiness < -0.75
+airiness <= -0.75

-groups stay on single line
+newlines in groups are deleted

-airiness < -0.5
+airiness <= -0.5

-binary / infix / ternary stay on single line
+newlines between operators are deleted

-airiness < -0.25
+airiness <= -0.25

-CompoundExpressions stay on single line
+newlines between semicolons are deleted

-airiness = 0
+airiness == 0

 normal

-0.25 < airiness
+0.25 <= airiness

-newlines between elements of CompoundExpression
+newlines between semicolons are inserted

-0.5 < airiness
+0.5 <= airiness

-newlines between binary / infix / ternary stay
+newlines between operators are inserted

-0.75 < airiness
+0.75 <= airiness

-newlines between groups
+newlines in groups are inserted

-0.85 < airiness
+0.85 <= airiness

-newlines between Commas
+newlines between commas are inserted newlines in scoping constructs are inserted

+1.0 <= airiness

+newlines in comments are inserted